python/cpython/Doc/library/asyncio-tutorial/what-asyncio.rst

 concurrently.
 What is really happening is that the operating system is sharing little slices of processor (CPU) time among all the processes.
-If we started two copies of our ``greet`` program at the same time, then they *would* run (and therefore wait) concurrently.
+If we started two copies of our ``greet`` program at the same time, they *would* run (and therefore wait) concurrently which is exactly what we want.

 However, there is a price for that: each new process consumes resources from the operating system.
 But more than that, there is another tricky